 Adjust your speed to the conditions and increase following distances.
 Remember that bridges and overpasses can be more slippery than other parts of the road.
 If you begin to skid, remain calm, ease your foot off the gas and gently turn the wheel in the direction you want the car to go.
 With regular brakes, slowly apply pressure, but don't let the wheels lock.
-If you have an anti-lock braking system (ABS) apply a steady firm pressure to the brake pedal.
+If you have anti-lock brakes apply a steady firm pressure to the brake pedal.
 Never pump ABS brakes.

 Check that your cell phone is fully charged for use during emergencies.
 Because driving requires your full attention, be sure to find a safe place to pull over when you need to make a call.

 If You Get Stranded While Traveling...